PiRogueToolSuite/piroguetoolsuite.github.io/content/blog/Monthly report #48 - 2026-04/index.md

 🚀️ PTS Community Meeting on Friday, May 28th · 2:00 – 3:00pm CEST.
 We are looking forward to hearing from you — [join us on Google Meet](https://meet.google.com/arx-tpra-euz).

-🗳️ Expect to receive a survey from us this month, we are looking forward to hearing from you.

 # 🎉 Impacts and results

-*   pirogue-admin-client now supports connected client listing via Mongoose and introduces a new profile-based access feature, giving operators clearer visibility and control over what each connected device can access.
+pirogue-admin-client now supports connected client listing via Mongoose and introduces a new profile-based access feature, giving operators clearer visibility and control over what each connected device can access.

-*   Major updates have been released for Octopus, our dynamic analysis framework for Android apps, expanding PTS capabilities for malware behavioral analysis.
+Major updates have been released for Octopus, our dynamic analysis framework for Android apps, expanding PTS capabilities for malware behavioral analysis.

-*   PTS documentation is being migrated to Docusaurus, making guides and references better organized and easier to navigate for practitioners in the field.
+PTS documentation is being migrated to Docusaurus, making guides and references better organized and easier to navigate for practitioners in the field.

 # 📒 Activity report